jhanschoo/writerite/frontend-react/README.md

 ## Setting up production

-The app is hosted by GitHub Pages.
-Check `writerite/.gitlab-ci` for deployment details.
+The app is hosted on Netlify.
+Check `netlify.toml` for details.

 ## Stack summary

 * Language: Typescript
 * Framework: React
 * Communication:
   * API: usual CRUD via GraphQL Queries and Mutations over HTTP via Apollo Client.
-Some use GraphQL Subscriptions
+Some use GraphQL Subscriptions.
 * Authentication:
-  * Third-party (Google or Facebook) identity verification: frontend obtains an access token issued by third-party verifying that user isn't spam.
+  * Third-party (Google or Facebook) identity verification: frontend obtains an access token issued by third-party verifying that user is trusted.
   * Authorization managed using JWTs issued by server.
 * Form management: Formik, with verification using yup.
-Rich text editing by DraftJS
+Rich text editing by DraftJS.
 * CSS Framework: Styled Components
 * Other API: Gravatar
-* State management:
-  * Session-global: Redux
-  * Persistent: Apollo Cache
-* Deployment and build tooling: create-react-app with rescripts, published on GitHub Pages
+* Deployment and build tooling: create-react-app with rescripts, published on Netlify.

 ## Other notes